AbdAmmar/Thomson_HPC/README.md

 ./Thomson "The input file name"
 ```

+# Example

-* there are some example of the inputfile in the example folder you can use anyone of them or make your input
+there are some example of the inputfile in the [examples folder]() you can try to use them.

 ## Contact